Saint Georges Crypt Leeds 1968

 This was also the hay-day of creative advertising in London and I found myself sometimes shooting for 2 or 3 projects a day - exhausting but with so much creative freedom it was hard to resist.

 I took every chance I could to work on personal projects The circus, visits to photograph the Amazonian Indians in Brazil and in the early 1990’s Tetra Pac gave me a commission to travel to Papua NG, China, Africa , Japan & The North Pole which culminated in completing a project entitled 'Of Humankind' circa 2000.

 In the mid 1980’s kimberly and I had a second son -found an old farm house in Wiltshire with land and barns- perfect for renovation - I was keen to get into the business of creating a building again !

 Brandiers became a perfect place to shoot, we had a large studio space, darkroom and back lot.
 There was accommodation for crew to stay over and our local Victorian Railway station Kemble only 10 minutes drive away.

 Brandiers turned out to be a long term project 36 years later we still have an enormous amount of work to do.

 The 35 acres which surround the farm house was originally the location of a Roman Brick kiln and later a Medieval pottery.
 Minety ware circa 1000-1300.

 I am intrigued by the possibilities of re-creating Minety-ware pottery - So now we are building a wood fired kiln as a replica of the kilns the Romans once constructed here.

 View across the Industrial heartland to Heath Common on the horizon.
 The chimney stacks of Heath Old Hall still standing are visible in the tree line.
 It is 1962 my 'almost' finished canoe is on the shed roof in the foreground.

 On holiday in Scarborough with my parents taking pictures of the ships with my fathers 'Box Brownie' camera.

 My homebuilt pottery wheel.

 Winning Appletreewick slalom 1963.

-Riskily holding a toy gun borrowed from the younsters beside an Army Barricade in the Shankill and Falls road area of Belfast.
-A period of extreme high tension in 1968.
+Brandishing a toy gun beside an Army Barricade in the Shankill and Falls road area of West Belfast.
+A dangerous place to be during this period of extreme high tension in 1969.